The Palaeontological Association membership is open to anyone. Please find details on how to join and the benefits of doing so below:

 - The majority of members are professionally trained and are either studying for, or already have a higher degree gained by research into some area of the science.
 But there are also many members whose palaeontological expertise has been attained without formal training.

-- In addition to other benefits, members receive Palaeontology Newsletter, Palaeontology (journal) and Papers in Palaeontology (journal), plus generous discounts on other Association publications.
+- In addition to other benefits, members receive the Palaeontology Newsletter, online access to Palaeontology (journal) and Papers in Palaeontology (journal), plus generous discounts on other Association publications.

-- Membership is extremely good value and is required for those applying for awards from the Association such as the annual Small Grants Scheme Awards.
+- Membership is extremely good value and is required for those applying for awards from the Association such as the annual Small Grants Scheme.

 |Ordinary Member||Retired Member||Student Member||Undergraduate Member*||Honorary Member*|